alexunderch/alexunderch.github.io/_posts/2026-07-15-local-rules-global-incentives.md

-I saw a problem into the objective: **$f_i$ is described as "a convex function," and it we don't know much about $U_i$.** Its elements have such a "handcrafted" cooperative representation, which make me question what would change if we tried to solve a tension between the agents who actually compete. [^1]
+I saw a problem into the objective: **$f_i$ is described as "a convex function," and it we don't know much about $U_i$.** Its elements have such a "handcrafted" cooperative representation (it is a joke but $f_i$ doesn't even "see" $U_i$ to be aware of it!), which make me question what would change if we tried to solve a tension between the agents who actually compete. [^1]

 ## Notions of "good outcome", or equilibrium, in multi-agent systems